All Ears

 Let your child bring a favorite toy or blanket to the appointment for comfort.

-are Crucial
+are crucial

 Addressing hearing challenges early prevents delays in academic performance.